sjwright/zencontrol-python/README.md

 ## Quick start

-The following are the minimum steps necessary to run the MQTT bridge on a Raspberry Pi running the lastest release of Raspberry Pi OS.
+The following are the minimum steps necessary to run the MQTT bridge on a machine running a sufficiently modern version of Debian (including Ubuntu and Raspberry Pi OS):

 ```
 # Update/Install packages: